 Yuri’s birthday month.
 We went to NH Hotel Schiphol Airport, the weekend before his birthday.
 In an extra-large room.
 He loved this hotel back in November 2020.

 On the 18th we celebrated Yuri’s birthday with cake and a few friends at home.

 At the end of the month we again had beautiful weather and blossoms in the neighborhood.
 Paul went on his motorbike to work again.

 The month started with Easter, which we celebrated at home with lots of yummy food.

 We went to the beach, although we had absolutely crappy weather.
 We stayed one night at Carlton Beach Hotel Scheveningen.
 I went for a long walk on the boulevard and came back absolutely soaked.
 We had dinner at our spacious family room.
 We ended our stay the next day with kibbeling.
 Before returning home we drove the ANWB Bollenstreekroute, which is popularly known as The Flower Route.
-A new hobby was born for Paul and me.
+A new hobby was born for Paul and me, one day road trips.
 Yuri however found it boring.

 The next weekend Paul and I drove a Tulip Route at Flevoland, it was still a bit too cold so not a lot of blooming tulips yet.
 There are 3 different routes, and we drove the Lelystad one.
 On Sunday we drove the ANWB Noord-Veluwe route.
 Lots of beautiful forest and the Veluwe.
 A beautiful nature area in the Netherlands.